Internal call for course funding proposals for the development of doctoral training activities in Health and Biosciences

 The proposed doctoral training activities may comprise e.g. field-specific courses, symposia, workshops or alike targeted mainly to doctoral students.
 Joint or methodological courses suitable for several disciplines and courses/events arranged in local, national or international cooperation are also applicable.
 We would especially encourage applicants to plan multidisciplinary courses co-organized together with one or more of the other University of Oulu Doctoral Programmes (see http://www.oulu.fi/uniogs/dp).

-Submission is open until autumn 2019, if funding still remains available.
+Submission is open until March 31, 2019, if funding still remains available.
+Most of the funding will be allocated in the beginning of the year 2019.

-The persons responsible for the proposals will be informed of the decisions within 1-4 weeks (excluding July).
+The persons responsible for the proposals will be informed of the decisions within 1-4 weeks.

 Each proposal should include the following two items: